This description of epidural pain relief is for general information only.

-Approximately 1 in 1000 women having a child (with or without an epidural) will experience temporary numbness due to the bruising of a single nerve by either the baby’s head, forceps or the epidural.
+One in 1000 - 3000 women having a baby (with or without an epidural) will experience temporary numbness due to the bruising of a single nerve by either the baby’s head, forceps or, rarely, the epidural.
 This will usually settle after several weeks.

 Permanent Nerve Damage